 Another way to avoid slip and fall accidents is to wear proper shoes.
 If it’s raining or snowing, wearing shoes with better traction can help prevent you from falling on a slippery surface.
 But NO MATTER whether you were paying attention or wearing shoes with good traction, if you slip and fall on someone’s property, the property owner or occupier still may have breached their duty to provide you with a safe walking environment.
 As a result, you can seek compensation from the property owner to cover the expenses of your injuries.
 Even if you had something to do with the incident, you may still have a claim against the owner or occupier if they were mostly at fault for your fall.

 Contact Our New Orleans Slip and Fall Attorneys Today

 You should never feel forced to accept a lowball settlement offer from an insurance company or adjuster.
 You may be facing significant injuries, lost wages, and damages that can last for weeks or months to come, or even permanently.
 Before you talk to an insurance company, call us and let us help you assess and understand your rights.

-The legal team of Stewart J. Guss Personal Injury Attorneys is recognized for protecting the rights of victims for over 20 years.
+The legal team of Stewart J Guss, Injury Accident Lawyers is recognized for protecting the rights of victims for over 20 years.
 If you are the victim of a slip and fall, call our office right now for a free consultation: 800-898-4877.
 We’re open 24 hours a day, 7 days a week!
 You can also reach us online.
 Because we take all our personal injury cases on a contingency fee basis, you will not owe us a DIME unless and until we win your case.
 If you were injured in a slip and fall accident in New Orleans, don’t talk to the insurance company yourself – you don’t want to be a victim twice!
 Instead, call our attorneys for a fee consultation right now.

 400 Poydras Tower,